 A sample screenshot SciTE text editor at work:

-Its a light weight editor, main target are the programmers or developers.
+It’s a lightweight editor, the main target is the programmers or developers.
 Almost all basic features are available, here is a snapshot of some important features:

 How to Install Geany